-For more information on the many types of research being conducted in both departments, see the Faculty Research Interests page.
-Funding for research projects is provided by a number of sources, including Howard Hughes Medical Institute (HHMI), Gonzaga University Science Research Program (GSRP) and grants to individual faculty members.
-In addition, research can be done for academic credits.
+Funding for summer research projects is provided by a number of sources, including Howard Hughes Medical Institute (HHMI), Gonzaga University Science Research Program (GSRP) and grants to individual faculty members.
+In addition, research can be done for academic credit.

 HHMI Program Staff

 |Program Director||Dr. Nancy Staubemail@example.com|